EnchiladaStyle/PersonalSoftwarePortfolio/DataStructuresTutorial/linkedlists.md

-## Insert at Head
-the code below enitiates a new node and inserts it at the head.
-It starts by checking if the linked list is empty.
-If it is, then the new node is written as both the head and tail of the list.
+both the head and tail of the list.

 ```python
 def insert_head(self, value):